celestiallion/BUET-CSE-6411-project/README.md

 We apply word embedding techniques on (preferably) codons or k-mers to obtain better representation for the purpose of clustering DNA sequences.

-Please contact the author at 1018052026@grad.cse.buet.ac.bd before reproducing or reusing part or entire of this work.
+Please contact the author at 1018052026@grad.cse.buet.ac.bd for any details.